 Students with community service hours not set up through the college will still be eligible to receive ACE credit for the hours they have worked.
 In order to receive credit for hours worked this way, students must notify the ACE Coordinator in advance of their intention to complete their hours in this manner, and submit their supervisor’s contact information on organization letterhead.
 After completion of their service they must also submit to the Coordinator an hourly timesheet signed by their organization’s supervisor.

-In general, one credit is assigned for one hour of time committed to participation in an activity (excluding travel time), with two exceptions: Athletics and Recreation assigns one credit for full participation in an athletic course throughout the semester to encourage consistent attendance, and active campus and off-campus service earns two credits per hour of service.
+In general, one credit is assigned for one hour of time committed to participation in an activity (excluding travel time), with two exceptions: student coordinators for ACE receive an extra hour of credit for that work, and active campus and off-campus service earns two credits per hour of service.

 The faculty or staff member running or advising the program is in charge of making sure attendance is taken.
-Please print out and use the provided attendance form and return via email or campus mail to the ACE Coordinator for tracking.
+The roster should be submitted electronically (by image or text) to firstname.lastname@example.org

 All approved ACE events must be advertised and open to the entire student community.
 It is our mission to insure that all students have equal access to information regarding ACE events.
 Failure to adhere to this will result in ACE status being revoked for the event.